f0rmat1k/bemy/README.md

 }
 ```
-, so resulted file will be contain:
+, so resulted file will contain:
 ```css
 .testBlock__elem {